-Advanced bowel cancer however may require Radiation Therapy.
-The aim of the treatment is not to cure the cancer but to shrink the cancer or slow down its growth.
+Advanced bowel cancer, however, may require radiation therapy.
+The aim of the treatment is not to cure cancer but to shrink cancer or slow down its growth.
 This relieves symptoms such as pain in the pelvis or rectum.

 Radiation therapy doesn’t hurt and only takes a few minutes.
 The main side effects of radiotherapy treatment include tiredness and weakness, sore skin, and loss of hair in the treatment area.